shirleytruffierblanc/gender-identification/README.md

 ```
 ### Running the program and display the result

-To run and diplay the result of gender-identification.sh :
+To run and diplay the result of gender-identification.sh use `cat <data file> | ./gender-identification.sh > result.txt
+ `:

 ```
 cat input.txt | ./gender-identification.sh > result.txt